 9. It Turns the Proposal Into a Multi-Day Event

 Vernon chose to propose abroad because he wanted to make the actual proposal last for as long as possible.
-"It allowed the engagement to be more than one act, to be part of a multiple day celebration and event," he says.
+"It allowed the engagement to be more than one act, to be part of a multiple-day celebration and event," he says.
 "There were no responsibilities we had to get back to for five days.
 Just celebrating each other with some French wine and cuisine."
-According to Masini, the wedding planning can become a crazy blur that tends to erase some of the excitement of the engagement, so having this separated space and time away from everyone while on vacation is a nice way to memorialize the intimacy of the moment.
+According to Masini, wedding planning can become a crazy blur that tends to erase some of the excitement of the engagement, so having this separated space and time away from everyone while on vacation is a nice way to memorialize the intimacy of the moment.

 10. You May Want to Get Home and Immediately See Your Friends

 As amazing as it is to cherish the moment by yourselves, it's also totally normal to want to get home and celebrate with everyone you know.
 "While I wouldn't trade having that entire week together for anything, I was definitely antsy by the end of the trip to get home and see my parents and friends," says Aparicio.
 Masini, who also got engaged on a trip, admits that she "really really wanted to go home and see everyone, so I didn't make the most of the vacation."
 Remember that you'll see everyone (and have to get back to real life) soon enough, so it's important to try and make the most of the alone time while you have it.